Avadi: Chennai–Tiruttani highway extension

 The Tamil Nadu Highways department issued a GO on 4 October 2013 to extending the entire Chennai – Tiruttani highway to 6 lanes at a cost of ₹1.68 billion.
 The first phase will involve extending the road to 4 lanes – 100 ft with center median and encroachments have already started to be removed.
 The road junction at Avadi Checkpost connects Avadi Poonamallee road with the CTH road.
 The Chennai Outer ring road (ORR) passes through western part of Avadi.

 Avadi Bus Terminus

 Avadi bus terminus is located very near to the Avadi railway station on the Chennai - Thiruvallur High Road (CTH road).
 The depot is situated beside the bus terminal.
 Avadi is well connected to various locations of Chennai as well as rural areas surrounding North-western and Western Chennai.
-The main service provider though is the state-owned Metropolitan Transport Corporation buses, TNSTC/SETC buses to Tirupathi, Nellore, Bangalore, Shengottai, Tirunelveli, Tuticorin operates from here & few private buses are also available.
+The main service provider though is the state-owned Metropolitan Transport Corporation buses, TNSTC/SETC buses to Tirupati, Nellore, Bangalore, Sengottai, Tirunelveli, Tuticorin operates from here & few private buses are also available.